 Wonton Soup

-Traditional Chinese wonton soup with homemade pork and prawn dumplings in a flavorful chicken broth.
-Perfect comfort food with optional noodles and vegetables.
+Traditional Chinese wonton soup with pork and prawn dumplings in savory chicken broth.
+Perfect comfort food with homemade wontons that can be made ahead and frozen.

 asian